 Paleo Diet and Whole Food

-The paleo specialists are that it concentrates on raising the ingestion of whole foods, vegetables and fruits, healthy fats and wholesome fats, and decreasing consumption of processed foods, salt, and sugar.
+The paleo specialists say that it concentrates on raising the ingestion of whole foods, vegetables and fruits, healthy fats and wholesome fats, and decreasing consumption of processed foods, salt, and sugar.
 For those seeking to consume a more well-rounded diet, all these “guidelines” appear familiar and healthy.